tgtiburon/idea_cache/README.md

   ![Node.js](https://img.shields.io/badge/Node.js-43853D?style=for-the-badge&logo=node.js&logoColor=white)
 ## Description

 Idea Cache allows the user to store their ideas on an express server.
-It demonstrates the use of node.js, express server npm, as well as overall good programing practices.
+It demonstrates the use of node.js, express server, as well as overall quality programing practices.

 ---
   ## Table of Contents